VGLoic/aws-exploration/README.md

 Now I would like to do the same but with a load balancer and adding the logs for my tasks.

+#### Adding logs

+My tasks did not have the logs enabled, I saw that in my previous task definitions, I had a part dedicated to logs.

+I'll try to add this to my new task definition and push this so see if it works directly.

 ## Development